 The information in this page is provided for UniSA staff to assist in the ordering, production and distribution of Student Readers.

-Readers will be made available online by the Digital Resource Service as part of the reader process, where possible.
-As digitisation occurs after the print reader is produced, academics only need to contact the Digital Resource Service before reader production where only an online reader is required or if online readings are required by a specific date.
-Please remember that CDROMs are digital readers and must be cleared for copyright by the Digital Resource Service before Document Services produce the CD.
+Readers will be made available online by the Digital Readings Service as part of the reader process, where possible.
+As digitisation occurs after the print reader is produced, academics only need to contact the Digital Readings Service before reader production where only an online reader is required or if online readings are required by a specific date.
+Please remember that CDROMs are digital readers and must be cleared for copyright by the Digital Readings Service before Document Services produce the CD.
 All digital readings required need to be cleared in advance of Document Services due date of 30th June.
 Lists received after this time will be handled as quickly as possible but turnaround times are likely to be longer.

 Useful links from THIS page: